daveschudel/Fedora-KDE/README.md

 ### Appearance

-* Icons - Miya (download from the Icons dialog)
+* Icons - Gradient Light
-* Colors - Nord Light (download from the Colors dialog)
+* Colors - Nord Light
 * Fonts - Comfortaa
-* Plasma Style - Oxygen
+* Plasma Style - Breeze AlphaBlack.
+It gives you the ability to have a transparent panel.
 * Window Decorations - Breeze, but I change the window title so it's on the right.
 * Splash Screen - Breeze